FOR VOLUNTARY ORGANISATIONS:

-Items about changes which took place more than a year ago are archived at
+Items about changes which took place from 2009 until those on this page are archived at

-to send an email, asking to receive update notifications.
+to send an email, asking to receive legal updates.
 Please give your name, organisation, email and postal addresses and telephone number.
 Your postal address and phone number are used to contact you if emails bounce.
 To avoid spamming, an email address is not given on screen.

-If you can't see the word 'Legalupdate' after 'click' in the first line, or have trouble sending an email by clicking on it, the address is legalupdate at sandy-a.co.uk, with the spaces and 'at' replaced by the @ symbol.
+If you can't see the word 'Weblegalupdate' after 'click' in the first line, or have trouble sending an email by clicking on it, the address is weblegalupdate at sandy-a.co.uk, with the spaces and 'at' replaced by the @ symbol.